MBuchalik/package-lock-utd/README.md

-# up-to-date
+# package-lock-utd

-> Checks if package-lock.json is Up To Date
+> Checks if package-lock.json is Up To Date (= UTD)

 Have you ever made a change to `package.json` and forgot to run `npm install` to apply this change to `package-lock.json`?
 Many projects use a CI action to catch such inconsistencies.
 However, these CI actions often only rely on `npm ci`, which only catches a subset of inconsistencies.
 For instance, `npm ci` does **NOT** fail when the `name` or `version` field are unequal.

-This package helps! `up-to-date` very strictly checks whether `package-lock.json` is up to date.
-If `npm install` would somehow modify `package-lock.json`, `up-to-date` exits with a non-zero exit code.
+This package helps! `package-lock-utd` very strictly checks whether `package-lock.json` is up to date.
+If `npm install` would somehow modify `package-lock.json`, `package-lock-utd` exits with a non-zero exit code.

 ## Usage

-> `up-to-date` is primarily meant to be used in CI environments, such as GitHub Actions.
+> `package-lock-utd` is primarily meant to be used in CI environments, such as GitHub Actions.
 However, you can also use it locally.

-To run `up-to-date`, simply execute the following command in the root directory of your npm project:
+To run `package-lock-utd`, simply execute the following command in the root directory of your npm project:

 ```
-npx up-to-date
+npx package-lock-utd
 ```

 If `package-lock.json` is up to date, the program will exit with a `0` exit code.
 If `package-lock.json` is not up to date (or an error occurred), the program will exit with a non-zero exit code.